Arth97/frontendmentor-contact-form/README.md

 # Frontend Mentor - Contact form solution

-This is a solution to the [Contact form on Frontend Mentor](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj).
+This is a solution to the [Contact form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj).

 ### Links